raspberrypilearning/dojo-mentoring/en/quiz1/question_3.md

 Avoid encouraging young people to passively play video games in the Dojo.
 The Dojo is a space for creating.
 Instead, ask the young person questions to draw out what kind of project they could make.

 --- /feedback ---

+- (x) "What kind of things would you like to make?
+We can look through our Project's website and see what you might like to create."

+  --- feedback ---
+Ask questions about their interests to help encourage them to come up with their own ideas.
+Looking at our project examples can help them decide the kind of project they'd like to make.
+  --- /feedback ---

 --- /choices ---